OpenMendel/LangeSymposium-ProgrammingWorkshop-20202022/README.md

 * Juhyun Kim, doctoral student, Biostatistics, UCLA
 * Hua Zhou, Associate Professor, Biostatistics, UCLA

+## What is OpenMendel

+- Mendel: comprehensive genetic analysis software by Ken Lange and Eric Sobel.

+- Julia: _Walk Like Python; Run Like C._

+- Ken's vision: **Julia + Mendel = OpenMendel**.

+## How to contribute?

+- Browse existing OpenMendel packages: <https://github.com/OpenMendel>.

+- Ask questions, file bug reports, and request new features by GitHub **Issues**.

+- Get credit for you code contribution via GitHub **Fork** and **Pull Requests**.

+- Want project ideas?
+Talk to any of us or come to OpenMendel meetings (every Wed in winter quarter).

+    - BGEN.jl

+    - enhancement to variance component models packages

+    - and many more

+## How to run tutorials?

+Click Binder link below and run Jupyter notebooks.

 ## Syllabus

 | Time | Topic | Presenter |